 Pumpkin searches soar in October, and the Google Trends graph perfectly visualizes that fact.

 This is an example of a super cylical search term (and no, that’s not a technical term 😉).
 Searches for pumpkin sharply spike in October, and then quickly decrease.
 This is a sign that you should post your pumpkin-centric content sooner rather than later.
 Homemade PSLs, pumpkin curry, pumpkin bars, or my personal favorite pumpkin rolls…no pumpkin-packed treat is off-limits!

 Halloween & Thanksgiving (& Christmas.
 I know.)

 Searches for Halloween and Thanksgiving recipes clearly spike in October.
 In fact, you’ll be able to tell from our other “trending now” topics this month that people have Halloween on the brain.
 We’ll talk a bit more about Thanksgiving next month, but keep in mind that Canadian Thanksgiving will take place on October 12 this year.

 Would you believe that over 27 million people saved Halloween-inspired pins in 2015?
 It’s true!
 Because Pinterest is a huge source of Halloween ideas for readers, try and think about content that will do especially well as a pin.
 Perhaps create some step-by-step photos and put them into a pin.
 You can also think like a reader this fall, and put yourself in their shoes: what are they wanting to see this Halloween?

 And as much as you might not want to start thinking about it, those A+ planners in the world are already starting to think about Christmas.
 I’m talking gift guides!
 Meal planning!
-Tips for surviving family get-togethers!
+Tips for COVID-friendly holiday celebrations!
 Your readers are looking for advice, and you can give them to them.